systemd-timesyncd¶

 If the operator defines a fully qualified directory location, it is the responsibility of

-the operator to also ensure that systemd-timesyncd
+the operator to also ensure that systemd-timesyncd knows how to find the configuration

 file at that location.
-The default directory is /etc/systemd/timesyncd.conf.d/
+The default directory is /etc/systemd/timesyncd.conf.d/ and any

-will be parsed and processed for configuration files.
+file ending in *.conf will be parsed and processed for configuration files.